 It is a fact that If and when can be used interchangeably in most cases.
 But they are not entirely the same.
 In order to form a proper formal sentence, it is important to know their distinctions.

 If is a term in English grammar that introduces a conditional clause in a sentence.
 That means it functions as a conditional word and introduces an unreal or possible situation.
 If is either used at the beginning of the sentence or at the end.
-And in most cases, if functions as conjunction between two clauses.
+In most cases, if functions as conjunction between two clauses.

 - If it rains today, we will cancel the trip.